PacificCommunity/ofp-sam-transition-plan/workshops/2024-08-matapouri/notes/day2.md

 The best outcome for SPC would be to migrate MFCL assessments to stock assessment software that has the following characteristics:

-1. Estimation performance should be good, especially in terms of bias, both based on self-simulation and fitting to data simulated by a more complex operating model
+a.
+Estimation performance should be good, especially in terms of bias, both based on self-simulation and fitting to data simulated by a more complex operating model

-2. Model features should make good use of all available data and allow the modelling of processes that are important for each stock
+b.
+Model features should make good use of all available data and allow the modelling of processes that are important for each stock

-3. User interface and model complexity should allow a recently hired scientist to conduct an assessment with relative ease and confidence, being able to understand the model and ensure the quality of the assessment
+c.
+User interface and model complexity should allow a recently hired scientist to conduct an assessment with relative ease and confidence, being able to understand the model and ensure the quality of the assessment

-4. User support should be strong, both on-site and in the general scientific community
+d.
+User support should be strong, both on-site and in the general scientific community

-5. Beneficial if other tuna RFMOs use the same stock assessment software
+e.
+Beneficial if other tuna RFMOs use the same stock assessment software